Frequently Asked Questions

 will my electronic appliances plug into the outlets in korea?

 Korean power outlets are 220 volts.
-Depending on the item, it may have a built-in converter so you may only need a plug adapter that can be purchased in Korea (less than one U.S. dollar).
-Read the manufacturer information for details about your product.
+Depending on the item, it may have a built-in converter so you may only need a plug adapter that can be purchased in Korea.
+Read the manufacturer's information for details about your product.
 Continual use of foreign appliances/ electronics by way of voltage converters tends to burn out the wiring of the product or may cause blowout.

 may i bring a pet, or purchase a pet while I'm in korea?

-Unfortunately purchasing of a pet or bringing of a pet isn’t allowed as most housing units under the school don’t like to have pets.
+Unfortunately purchasing of a pet or bringing of a pet isn’t allowed as most housing units under the school don’t support pet ownership.
 When living with other housemates, they may have allergies or may dislike having a pet.
-Even living alone it isn’t allowed under school policies.
+Even living alone isn’t allowed under school policies.

 Travel